elastic/crawler/README.md

 ### 🚀 Essential guides and concepts

 - [CLI reference](docs/CLI.md) - Commands for running crawls, validation, and management
-- [Configuration files](docs/CONFIG.md) - Understand how to configure crawlers with `crawler.yml` and `elasticsearch.yml` files
+- [Configuration](docs/CONFIG.md) - Understand how to configure crawlers with `crawler.yml` and `elasticsearch.yml` files
+- [Document schema](docs/ADVANCED.md#document-schema) - Understand how crawled content is indexed into a set of predefined fields in Elasticsearch and how to add fields using extraction rules
 - [Crawl rules](docs/features/CRAWL_RULES.md) - Control which URLs the crawler visits

+### ⚙️ Advanced topics

 - [Crawl lifecycle](docs/ADVANCED.md#crawl-lifecycle) - Understand how the crawler discovers, queues, and indexes content across two stages: the primary crawl and the purge crawl
-- [Document schema](docs/ADVANCED.md#document-schema) - Review the standard fields used in Elasticsearch documents, and how to extend the current schema and mappings with custom extraction rules

-### ⚙️ Advanced features
 - [Extraction rules](docs/features/EXTRACTION_RULES.md) - Define how crawler extracts content from HTML
 - [Binary content extraction](docs/features/BINARY_CONTENT_EXTRACTION.md) - Extract text from PDFs, DOCX files
 - [Crawler directives](docs/features/CRAWLER_DIRECTIVES.md) - Use robots.txt, meta tags, or embedded data attributes to guide discovery and content extraction